 Supported by: The Danish Arts Foundation, Axel Muusfeldt Foundation and Høje-Taastrup Municipality.

 1: Unity, singular state.
 In physics first whole, in theology indivisible, in binary on.
-Planck unit, smallest measurable quantum of length, time, and energy, foundation of physical reality.
+Planck units mark natural scales of length, time, mass, temperature, and charge, often treated as thresholds where quantum gravity becomes significant, foundation of physical reality.
 Mathematically neutral in multiplication, identity element of all numbers.
 Boolean, first pulse, synapse, spark.
 Quantum collapse of possibility into one observed state, Unicode U+0031.
 ASCII code 49.
 Single pixel.

 Sun, age, volume: App.
 5 billion years old, size app.
 1.3 million Earths to fill volume of the Sun.